Skip to content

 The Cancer Council explains that signs of cervical cancer are rare, but when symptoms do occur they may include:

-These symptoms can be due to a host of other health conditions so it’s recommended that you see your GP as soon as you notice any of them to rule out cervical cancer.
+These symptoms can be due to a host of other health conditions, so it’s recommended that you see your GP as soon as you notice any of them to rule out cervical cancer.

-Sexual contact
+Sexual activity

 Smoking

 The chemicals in tobacco can damage the cells of the cervix, increasing the risk of cancer.
-If smoking is a concern for you or someone you love, check out our article How I successfully quit: Three ex-smokers share their stories for real life tips and tricks on quitting.
+If smoking is a concern for you or someone you love, check out our article How I successfully quit: Three ex-smokers share their stories for real-life tips and tricks on quitting.

 Long-term use of the pill